andre-st/dotfiles/GAMING.md

 	  and the money will then be earned from the ecosystem after users have invested in the platform and are on the hook?
 - font sizes not optimized in many games, very small, not "responsive" or configurable
-- you can't move SD cards across devices (not checked yet)
+- you can't move SD cards across devices
 - no TV out
-	- hardware actually missing for display-usb (see YouTube teardown and dissambly videos)
+	- hardware actually missing for display-USB (see YouTube teardown and dissambly videos)
 - retail cartridge with "internet download required" (Wolfenstein2) due to Nintendo's proprietary expensive cartridge hardware with small capacity (16 GB, 32 GB) vs huge filesizes for AAA titles, future?
+    - Nintendo wants to keep the retail collector scene alive and have as few vulnerable mechanical parts in their portable device as possible; controller+pins allows to sell at lower competitive price (by _delaying_ costs to cartridge seller) vs having UMD/minidisc reader in every device (and cheap disc production)
 - software-update is mandatory for physical game if you previously installed a digital version in higher version, you cannot skip this; deleting game and save-games won't help, you would have to do a refactory-reset on the switch as described on web/youtube just to play unpatched cartridge without Internet